Gabriel-A-Rocha/javascript-expert/05-tdd-project-pt3/test/useCases/story.md

 As a system user
 In order to register a renting transaction
-Given a registered customer who is 50 years old
+Given a registered customer who is 20 years old
 And a car model that costs $37.6 per day
-And a delivery date that is for 05 days behind
+And a delivery date that is 05 days ahead
 And given an actual date 05/11/2020
 When I rent a car I should see the customer data
 And the car selected